Tinkerforge/doc/en/source/Kits/Blinkenlights/Construction.rst

 After that wire the 80cm cable.
 It will be connected to the last but one power supply point.
-Take two 3-wire clamps and connect the two :led-pixel-blue:`blue` wires of the pixels with the :power-black:`black` wire and the two :led-pixel-red:`red` wires with the :power-red:`red wire`.
+Take two 3-wire clamps and connect the two :led-pixel-blue:`blue` wires of the pixels with the :power-black:`black` wire and the two :led-pixel-red:`red` wires with the :power-red:`red` wire.
 Install it as depicted below.

 .. image:: /Images/Kits/kit_blinkenlights_wago_3x_connected_350.jpg